hilbert-spaess/hilbert-spaess.github.io/_posts/2020-03-23-[stats]-Pearl's approach to causality.md

 ## Latent Causal Models

 The Markovian assumption is the least convincing of the assumptions we've made so far.
 It requires that the observer accept that there are no unobserved variables of causal import.
 For most questions of interest, this is an unhelpful assumption- questioning the existence of such variables is a task we'd like to be able to solve using causal inference!
+There is a natural extension of the previous work to this setting.

+**Definition:** A **latent structure** is a pair $L = (G, O)$, where $D$ is a causal structure over $V$, and $O \subset V$ is a set of observed variables.
+That is, a latent structure is a substructure of a larger causal structure.
+The definitions of minimality and consistency extend to a latent structure.

 ## Identifying causal effect

 ## Summary and further questions

 1. How do you extend a d-separation-duplicitous structure to a uniquely identifiable structure?
 What's the theory of d-separation equivalent
+2. Efficiently finding conditional independencies, and computing d-separation equivalence classes.